Fire safety regulations are essential for ensuring the wellbeing of guests staying in holiday accommodation. Owners must remain vigilant,...

 If you qualify, you do not need to take any action, your local council will apply the discount automatically.

 The government will legislate that the business rates relief repayments, that have been made by certain businesses, are deductible for corporation tax and income tax purposes.

 Many owners whose property qualifies as a Furnished Holiday Let will already benefit from small business rates relief so this scheme won’t be applicable.

 You can estimate the business rate relief using the business rates calculator.

 Contact your local council if you’re not getting a relief you think you’re entitled to.

 If you are registered and qualify, the Self-Employment Income Support Scheme is open to you.
 It applies to anyone who reports trading profits through an income tax self-assessment.
-This initiative gives self-employed individuals a taxable grant worth 80% of average monthly profits, up to £2,500 per month.

 If this happens, you may be able to make a period of grace election.
 This means that as long as you qualified the previous year and can provide evidence that you genuinely intended to meet the letting condition but were unable to do so, the property can still quality as a FHL.
 If you do fall short on occupancy levels, we would recommend speaking to an accountant to confirm your position.

 Visit the HMRC HS253 Furnished Holiday Lettings guide (2020) for further information on the period of grace election.